JeremiahKaren/35percent.github.io/_posts/2016-04-16-we-surrender-southwark-council-and-skipton-house-latest.md

 The Theatre's Trust comment shows the obvious way forward.
 Delancey, the owners and developers of the shopping centre, should be told that the Coronet must be retained and L&R told that they must provide 35% affordable housing on-site and that building a venue a fraction of the Coronet's size is not an acceptable excuse for not doing so.
 If this is done then the value of the Elephant as a cultural destination can  be maintained and a policy-compliant amount of affordable housing secured.

+We have set up our [online objections form](http://commentform.herokuapp.com) and encourage people to use it to object to this application.
+All you need to do is enter your name and email address and your objection will be sent straight to Southwark Council.
+We have entered suggested wording in the box but please feel free to personalise it by amending or adding to it as you see fit.

 <meta name="twitter:card" content="summary" />
 <meta name="twitter:title" content="Skipton House latest" />
 <meta name="twitter:description" content="'We surrender'- Southwark Council and Skipton House tower of shame latest" />